daisvke/insta_unfollow_checker/README.md

 # Instagram Unfollow Checker

-This Python script checks for users who are not following you back on Instagram.
+- This Python program checks for users who are not following you back on Instagram.
 It processes a ZIP file containing lists of your followers and the accounts you are following, and it outputs the usernames of those who do not follow you back.

+- This method may take a long time to process, as you will need to wait for the Instagram data to be delivered to your account, but it does not require your credentials.

 ## Features